What to Pack for Santa Monica

-Planning a big night out during your Santa Monica vacation?
-Most Santa Monica restaurants, bars, and clubs have a casual dress code that is perfect casual vacation wear.
-However, you still should pack at least one dressy outfit—a pair of non-denim pants and a collared shirt for the guys; a dress and stylish accessories for women.
 No restaurants in Santa Monica require a coat and tie.
-Opt for a dress that can transition easily from day to nighttime; a maxi (long) dress works well with sandals while browsing the Farmers’ Market, but it also looks chic when paired with bold jewelry and wedge heels after the sun goes down.
+Opt for a dress that can transition easily from day to night.
+A maxi dress works well with sandals while browsing the Farmers’ Market, but it also looks chic when paired with bold jewelry and wedge heels after the sun goes down.

 Pack a smaller purse or day bag to carry your belongings.
 With so much walking to do, a big tote or large leather purse only will weigh you down.
-It’s best to go with something lighter, preferably with a shoulder or cross-body strap to keep your hands free.
-This get-up also makes it easier to snap pictures!
+It’s best to go with something lighter, preferably with a shoulder or cross-body strap to keep your hands free and ready to snap pictures!

 Packing Shoes for Santa Monica

 Comfortable shoes are essential when packing for a trip to Santa Monica.
 Because the city encompasses just 8.3 square miles, you can get almost everywhere you want to go on foot.